quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part73_7.3_Matrices_in.md

 ---

 #### Numerical Inverse of a Matrix
-Background context: The task is to find the numerical inverse of a given matrix \( A \) and verify its correctness.
-This involves checking both directions of multiplication, i.e., \( AA^{-1} = I \) and \( A^{-1}A = I \).
+Background context: The task is to find the numerical inverse of a given matrix $A $ and verify its correctness.
+This involves checking both directions of multiplication, i.e.,$AA^{-1} = I $ and$A^{-1}A = I$.
 This also helps in understanding the precision of your calculation.

-:p Find the numerical inverse of matrix \( A \) and check its accuracy.
+:p Find the numerical inverse of matrix $A$ and check its accuracy.
 ??x
-To find the numerical inverse of matrix \( A \), we can use NumPy's `linalg.inv` function.
+To find the numerical inverse of matrix $A$, we can use NumPy's `linalg.inv` function.
 After obtaining the inverse, we need to verify that multiplying the original matrix by its inverse yields the identity matrix.

 Here is how you can do it in Python: